 The cleansing process from our condo in Toronto.

 Selling all of your life’s possessions is not easy.
-I’ll be the first to say it’s anything but!
-This guide concisely lays out the steps to selling everything – or at least some things – to maximise profit and minimise the stuff that is holding you back from adventure.
+It just isn't.
+Humans like stuff, and we accumulate a lot of it.
+The reality is, some of that “stuff” can hold us back from the things we want to do, like travel or move cities.
+This guide will concisely lays out the steps to selling everything – or at least some things – to maximise profit and minimise the stuff that is holding you back from adventure.

 “But here's the thing–no matter how many possessions you have, you never feel secure.
 As soon as you get one thing, there is always something else you “need”.”